samkbell94/papers/journal.md

 #Simulations
 John has made some simulations of particle formation using his box model.
 It reproduces the growth in size distribution observed and suggest coagulation as the dominant method of growth.

+#Methodology
+We used an AMS (Allen et al 1999) to measure particle mass andd chemical composition.